ontu001/letstest-quiz-app-flutter/README.md

 * `lib/services/`: Handles interactions with Firebase Firestore and authentication.
 * `lib/screens/`: Contains screens for login, signup, quiz creation, edit, delete, taking quizzes, and viewing results.
 * `lib/widgets/`: Reusable UI components for displaying quiz options, creating questions, etc.

-**Customization:**

-* You can customize the app's appearance and functionality based on your preferences.
-* Extend the data models and services to accommodate additional features.